 Concern #2: There’s no way I can eat that much protein, fat, and non-starchy vegetables at each meal!

 The recommendations of the traditional Whole30 program say to avoid or minimize snacking.
 You may need to ditch this recommendation during your pregnancy.
 This is especially true if you are dealing with morning sickness.
 Having smaller meals every three hours may help alleviate some of the nausea you experience, which can be triggered by an empty stomach or low blood sugar.
 As your baby grows, you may not have the physical space in your stomach to eat larger meals, especially in your third trimester.
 Do the best you can with the specific issues affecting you!
-Remember that everything you’re eating on your Whole30 is nutrient-dense and healthy for your baby, which is the most important thing.
+Remember that everything you’re eating on your Whole30 is nutrient-dense and healthy for your baby, which is really reassuring.

 Concern #3: Should I modify the recommended portion sizes in the Whole30 Meal Planning Template?

-Pregnancy is not the time to follow a very low-carbohydrate diet or go heavy on protein.
+Pregnancy is not the time to follow a very low-carbohydrate diet or restrict healthy fat.
 You’ll want to add some form of starchy vegetables and/or fruit to most of your meals.
-This will ensure you and your baby receive a wide-variety of nutrients.
-This will also reduce any stress that your body may experience as a result of not eating enough carbohydrate.
-Consider sticking to the lower-end of the recommendations for protein (one palm-sized portion per meal).
-Your body’s ability to safely convert protein by-products is less efficient during pregnancy.
+This will ensure you and your baby receive a wide-variety of nutrients and keep your energy levels more consistent.
+Consider an additional serving of added fat to ensure you’re consuming enough calories, especially on days where you’re not feeling hungry.

 Many women experience protein aversions during pregnancy, especially during the first trimester.
 You may naturally find yourself consuming less throughout the day.
 For example, to get enough protein from eggs you actually need 3-4 eggs, not just 1 or 2.

 - Having smaller, more frequent meals

-- Using a plain, unsweetened egg-white protein powder
+- Using a plain, unsweetened egg-white, pea, or hemp protein powder

 - Adding collagen peptides to your beverages